Labor Laws in Nashville, Tennessee

 - Exercising right of association (e.g., organizing to form trade unions)

 - Filing a workers’ compensation claim for a job injury

 Due to the fact that employers have the right to fire at will, it can be difficult to know whether you have been wrongfully terminated.
-The trusted attorneys at the Employment and Consumer Law Group can review your case to identify whether you were fired unjustly.
+The trusted attorneys at the Employment and Commerce Law Group can review your case to identify whether you were fired unjustly.